GrantCloyd/code_challenge_sl/README.md

 - Bundler: -v 2.2.4

 ## Getting started
-To download and run the program, use the following commands:
+To download and set-up the program, use the following commands:

 ```
 git clone https://github.com/GrantCloyd/code_challenge_sl.git